AI Agents Can Already Autonomously Perform Experimental High Energy Physics: The Framework

 \begin{description} \item[\texttt{APPROVE}] The pipeline proceeds to Phase~4c (full unblinding). \item[\texttt{REQUEST\_CHANGES}] The pipeline re-enters Phase~4b execution with the human's change request as additional input.
 After the executor revises the artifacts, the review cycle runs again, and upon passing, the human gate is re-presented with the updated summary. \item[\texttt{HALT}] The pipeline is stopped entirely.
 The human's reason is recorded in the experiment log.
 The analysis can only resume after the human addresses the stated concerns. \end{description}

-\paragraph{Full unblinding (Phase~4c).} Phase~4c executes only after the human has approved unblinding at the Doc~4b gate.
+\paragraph{Full unblinding (Phase~4c).} Phase~4c executes only after the human has approved unblinding at the Phase~4b gate.
 The executor runs the full statistical fit on the complete dataset.
 The \texttt{executor} agent then validates consistency between the full observed results, the 10\% partial results, and the Asimov expected results.
-The full results undergo a 1-bot review (critical reviewer plus plot-validator) before the analysis advances to the final documentation sub-phase (Doc~4c).
+The full results undergo a 1-bot review (critical reviewer plus plot-validator) before the analysis advances to the final documentation phase (Phase~5).

-\paragraph{Design rationale.} The three-stage unblinding sequence (Asimov $\to$ 10\% data $\to$ full data) with a mandatory human gate mirrors the blinding protocols used by major HEP collaborations.
-The human gate is the single point in the pipeline where autonomous execution is deliberately suspended, ensuring that the decision to examine the full signal region data remains under human control.
-This design reflects the principle that while analysis execution and review can be automated, the scientific judgment to unblind a result should not be.
+\paragraph{Design rationale.} The three-stage sequence (Asimov $\to$ 10\% data $\to$ full data) with a mandatory human gate mirrors the blinding protocols of major HEP collaborations, and reflects the principle that while analysis execution and review can be automated, the scientific judgment to unblind a result should not be.